Advancing Child Healthcare in Africa

 Dr. Swanson and/or his team have traveled to Greece, Thailand, Mongolia and across East Africa at the request of partner hospitals and institutions to train and teach other NICU physicians and nurses.

-The Tiny Feet Big Steps Conference has grown to become the largest neonatology conference in Africa and is now expanding to Ethiopia (Dec.
-2025), with the possibility of expanding to Uganda and Ghana in 2026.
+The Tiny Feet Big Steps Conference has grown to become the largest neonatology conference in Africa and expanded to Ethiopia (Dec.
+2025), with plans to expand to Uganda and Ghana in 2026.

 Over more than a decade the ICHA Neonatal Intensive Care Unit (NICU) team at Arusha Lutheran Medical Centre (ALMC) transformed the hospital's NICU to offer amongst the highest level of care available in Tanzania, with survival rates rarely seen in East Africa: